globeandmail/startr/README.md

 Notebooks support a fresh start for analysis but can also reuse existing code by calling `run_process()`, `run_analyze()` and `run_visualize`.
 Graphics render with `plot(plot_deliveries_monthly)` and `DT` or `Kable` for tables, depending on preference and suitability.

-A sample notebook is included in the `reports/` directory.
+A sample notebook is included in the `reports/` directory as source and rendered HTML.
 One notable departure from typical notebooks is inserting an R chunk above the YAML.
 This is required to initialize `startr` and expose a few variables for the frontmatter.